 Tingling and numbness in both hands and right leg.
 Lhermitte's phenomenon with neck extension.
-4/5 weakness in finger abduction and reduced pinprick sensation in medial forearm (R>L).
+4/5 weakness in finger abduction and reduced pinprick sensation in medial forearm (right more than left).
 Upgoing right plantar response.

 Loading Stack -